Help for Therapists and Helping Professionals

 Clinical Supervision & Consultation

 I'm a Maryland Board Approved and Registered Supervisor offering Clinical Supervision to LGSWs and LCSW-Cs.
 I offer individual and group Clinical Consultation with therapists around the country and the world via phone or Skype.
-I utilize a trauma-informed, insight-oriented framework encouraging vulnerability and authenticity and concepts from Trauma Stewardship and The Daring Way™.
+I utilize a trauma-informed, insight-oriented framework encouraging vulnerability and authenticity with self-compassion and concepts from Trauma Stewardship and The Daring Way™.

 If you would like to discuss Supervision or Consultation please contact me via phone at (443) 510-1048 or e-mail: firstname.lastname@example.org